-By using both hands simultaneously at arm’s reach, Judith Braun exploits the inherent symmetry of her body to make gestural inscriptions: a simple yet powerful technique that captures her passion for art and her attempts at new methods in abstract art. (il)
+By using both hands simultaneously at arm’s reach, Judith Braun15 exploits the inherent symmetry of her body to make gestural inscriptions: a simple yet powerful technique that captures her passion for art and her attempts at new methods in abstract art. (il)

 With the increasing popularity of Web-enabled devices, the requirements for our work keep changing and thus reshape our design processes.
 From small mobile screens to large office displays and to huge TV monitors, a website just has to be presented in a meaningful, responsive way.
 But how do we deal with all that devices and screen resolutions?

 Punchcut has come up with a Pixel Proliferation Tool Set18 that will help you to manage screens resolutions more easily.
 The .zip file contains a collection of PS5 marquee-tool presets for common screen resolutions, covering fixed-screen resolution sizes, ratios for less common resolutions and standard ratios.
 Also, a collection of layered CS5 PSDs provides common devices for computing and design presentations.
 Finally, there is a reference chart for resolutions and design landscape.
 Get the Punchcut tool set now and be ready for the next clients who have special requirements for their new website. (sp)

 Every photographer and Web designer who has spent time arranging images and photographs knows that scaling and resizing takes time.
 But even existing templates are unnecessary when you try out Reimund Trost’s latest little Tych Panel for Photoshop19.
 It completely automates the n-Tych creation process, and it has a lot of layouts to choose from.
 “Tych Panel comes with a fresh aroma of speed and feel of simplicity.”